glzr-io/zebar/README.md

 **Q: Help!
 On Windows, Zebar is failing to start?**

-In some cases, updating to the latest Microsoft Webview2 version is needed ([download](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH)).
+In some cases, updating to the latest Microsoft Webview2 version is needed ([standalone download](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH#download)).
+Run the "Evergreen Standalone Installer" as adminstrator.

 ## 🧩 Providers